-Joel Reitman is the founder and president of Jillcy Capital ULC a global investment firm.
-Additionally, he co-founded advertising company MIJO Corporation and served as its president and CEO from 1978 until March 2011, when the firm was sold to DG Fast Channel (Dallas, TX).
+Joel Reitman is the founder and president of Jillcy Capital ULC, a global investment firm.
+He co-founded advertising company MIJO Corporation and served as its president and CEO from 1978 until March 2011, when the firm was sold.

 Joel is an active volunteer in the Jewish community and beyond.
-He has a long history of involvement with the Canadian Jewish Political Affairs Committee (CJPAC), having served as a board member since CJPAC’s inception in 2005, the National Chair from 2009-2011.
-In July 2011 Joel received a letter of commendation from Prime Minister Harper recognizing his achievements as National Chair of CJPAC.
+He has a long history of involvement with the Canadian Jewish Political Affairs Committee (CJPAC), having served as a Board member since its inception in 2005 and as National Chair from 2009-2011, for which he received a letter of commendation from Prime Minister Harper.

-Joel presently serves on the Sinai Health System board.
-Additionally, Joel is a co-founder, advisor and Board member of The Cyril & Dorothy, Joel & Jill Reitman Centre for Alzheimer’s Support and Training at Mount Sinai Hospital (2009 to present).
+From 2007-2013, he served as a member of the Jewish Federations of Canada (JFC-UIA).
+Currently a Vice-Chair at CIJA, Joel was recently also Co-Chair CIJA’s Local Partnership Council in Toronto.
+Joel is a member of the board of the Jewish Federation of Greater Toronto, serves on the Sinai Health System board and is a co-founder, advisor and Board member of The Cyril & Dorothy, Joel & Jill Reitman Centre for Alzheimer’s Support and Training at Mount Sinai Hospital (2009 to present).

 Joel received his Bachelor of Science and Educational Communications from Ithaca College.
 He is a graduate of Cushing Academy (Ashburnham, MA).

-Jeffrey Rosenthal is a Managing Partner of Imperial Capital Group, which he cofounded in 1989.
-Mr. Rosenthal co-lead the formation of Imperial Capital Acquisition Funds I, II, III, IV, and V and the resulting acquisition of a number of successful portfolio companies.
-He has been integrally involved in the oversight and growth of these businesses, leading or co-leading follow-on acquisitions and arranging both private and public debt and equity financings.
+Jeffrey Rosenthal is Managing Partner of Imperial Capital Group, which he cofounded in 1989.
+Mr. Rosenthal has co-led the formation of all of the Imperial Capital Acquisition Funds, and the resulting acquisition of a number of successful portfolio companies both in Canada and the U.S. He has been integrally involved in the oversight and growth of these businesses, leading or co-leading follow-on acquisitions and arranging both private and public debt & equity financings.

-Mr. Rosenthal received his B.A. degree with majors in Commerce and Economics from the University of Toronto in 1984 and his M.B.A. in Finance and Entrepreneurial Studies from the Schulich School of Business at York University in 1988.
+Mr. Rosenthal received his B.A. with majors in Commerce and Economics from the University of Toronto in 1984 and his M.B.A. in Finance and Entrepreneurial Studies from the Schulich School of Business in 1988.

-Ms. Ryder has extensive experience working with all three levels of government, not for profit organizations and the private sector over the past 40 years.
-Till 2015, she worked in the film industry for the past fourteen years in the field of corporate communications on a multi platform basis.
+Carol Ryder has extensive experience working with all three levels of government, not-for-profit organizations and the private sector over the past 40 years.
+Till 2015, she worked in the film industry for the past fourteen years in the field of corporate communications on a multi-platform basis.

 Today, Carol is an active partner and principal in her family’s property management company and real estate holdings, Louson Investments in Calgary.